Home >

 To avoid underselling yourself, be specific about your expertise—generic statements like “proficient in Microsoft Word” don’t add much value.
 Instead, mention particular tasks, like “created automated reports using templates,” to highlight how you utilized Word to streamline tasks or improve document quality.

-When to put Microsoft Word skills on a resume
+When to put Microsoft word skills on a resume

 Microsoft Word is one of the most popular software tools–with a whopping 1.4 billion users worldwide.
 No wonder it’s often considered a basic requirement for many roles.